lsshym/large-file-upload/README.md

 **Returns**:

 - `Promise<{ hash: string, chunkSize: number }>` - A promise that resolves to an object containing the hash and chunk size.

+### `generateFileHashWithArrayBuffer`

+Generates a hash using an array of ArrayBuffers.

+**Parameters**:

+- `arrayBuffers: ArrayBuffer[]` - An array of ArrayBuffer objects containing file data chunks.

+**Returns**:

+- `Promise<string>` - A promise that resolves to the generated hash as a string.

+### `generateUUID`

+Generates a Universally Unique Identifier (UUID) version 4.
+If there is no need for fast file uploads, this function can be used.
+Compared to computing the hash, this method is much faster.

+**Returns**:

+- `string` - A string representing the generated UUID.

 ### `PromisePool`